nyu-daniel-zint/intro-to-computer-science-2023-fall/slides/inheritance.md

 --

-- We would normally use a `setter` to set the value of the `myDonkey` property, but have simplified this code in order to focus on the conceptual point.
+- We would normally use a `setter` to set the value of the `myDonkey` property but have simplified this code in order to focus on the conceptual point.

 ---